-First-year part-time students are automatically registered for only the required courses offered in the first-year part-time curriculum.
-After the first year, part-time students are expected to enroll in no fewer than 8 units and no more than 11 units.
-All part-time students, including those who transfer to full-time status after the first year must take their remaining first-year classes at night.
-Law Student Services will enroll students in Law 114A: Civil Procedure 1 and Law 465: Critical Lawyering Skills in Fall and LAW 114B: Civil Procedure 2 in Spring.
+Second-year part-time students are automatically registered for only the required courses offered in the first-year part-time curriculum of 2022-2023.
+Second year part-time students are expected to enroll in no fewer than 8 units and no more than 11 units.
+All continuing part-time students, including those who transfer to full-time status after the first year must take their remaining first-year classes at night.
+Law Student Services will enroll students in Law 114A: Civil Procedure 1 (3 units) and Law 465: Critical Lawyering Skills (1 unit) in Fall and LAW 114B: Civil Procedure 2 in Spring (3 units).